Before you go out and buy a new dog, you have to think long and hard about the type of dog that you want. Should the breed be large or small?

 - Keep things positive

-While it’s important to reprimand our pets when they do wrong, when your Norwegian Buhund gets training lessons wrong, don’t tell them off – it just dampens their desire to even try.
+While it’s important to reprimand our pets when they do wrong, when your Norwegian Buhund gets training lessons incorrect, don’t tell them off – it just dampens their desire to even try.

 - Break things up with playtime